usercode9261/web-scraper-site-books_to_scrape/README.md

 1. Clone the repository.
 2. install the requirements.
+3. Rename the creds.json.example to creds.json and fill it with your Google Cloud Service Account credentials
-3. you can custom the config.json if you want(opcional).
+4. you can custom the config.json if you want(opcional).
-4. execute main.py
+5. execute main.py

 # 🌟 I hope you like it!